-The Series B and H Preferred Shares are subject to restrictions respecting transferability and resale, including a restriction that no shareholder can trade the shares before the date that is four months and a day after the date the Corporation becomes a reporting issuer in any province or territory of Canada.
+The Series B, H and F Preferred Shares are subject to restrictions respecting transferability and resale, including a restriction that no shareholder can trade the shares before the date that is four months and a day after the date the Corporation becomes a reporting issuer in any province or territory of Canada.

-The Corporation is not a reporting issuer in any province or territory of Canada, and therefore the Series B Preferred Shares are subject to an indefinite hold period.
+The Corporation is not a reporting issuer in any province or territory of Canada, and therefore the Series B, H and F Preferred Shares are subject to an indefinite hold period.
 They cannot be traded but they can be redeemed under the terms of our redemption policy as described in the Offering Memorandum.
-The Series B Preferred Shares are only available to qualified investors through Exempt Market Dealers.
+The Series B, F and H Preferred Shares are available to qualified investors through Exempt Market Dealers.